mrvollger/NucFreq/README.md

 ```
    The resulting bed file was used to identify regions where the second most common base
    was present in at least 10% of reads, and this occurred in at least five positions
    within each region using the script `HetDetection.R`.

+Section and code written by G. Logsdon.